facelessuser/ScopeHunter/docs/src/markdown/contributing.md

 Sublime\ Versions | Description
 ---------------- | -----------
 ST2              | Supported on a separate branch, but not actively.
-Any further fixes or enhancements must come fromthe community.
+Any further fixes or enhancements must come from the community.
 Issues for versions less than ST3 will not be addressed moving forward by me.
 Pull requests are welcome for back-porting features, enhancements, or fixes to the old branch, but the content of the pull **must** already exist on the main, actively developed branch.
 I will not allow an older branch to exceed the main branch in regards to functionality.
 ST3              | Fully supported and actively maintained.

 Contribution from the community is encouraged and can be done in a variety of ways: